piotay/pfb2025/problemsets/Python_03_problemset.md

 > ```
 ___

+You will be writing a script to generate and print the reverse complement of a nucleotide sequence.
+Write out the steps you will take in prose.
+These can become comments.
+Start with

+   \# create a variable that stores a string that represents a DNA sequence.
+   \# fill in the rest of the steps.

-Write a script to generate and print the reverse complements of a DNA sequence.
+Now fill in the code under your comments to write a script to generate and print the reverse complements of a DNA sequence.
 [Hint for reverse](http://bfy.tw/EXap).
 Use string formatting for printing.

 Use this sequence:
 ```text
 GATGGGATTggggttttccccTCCCATGTGCTCAAGACTGGCGCTaaaaGttttGAGCTTCTCaaaaGTCTAGAGCCACCGTCCAGGGAGCAGGTAGCTGCTGGGCTCCggggACACTTTGCGTTCGGGCTGGGAGCGTGCTTTCCACGACGGTGACACGCTTCCCTGGATTGGCAGCCAGACTGCCTTCCGGGTCACTGCCATGGAGGAGCCGCAGTCAGATCCTAGCGTCGAGccccCTCTGAGTCAGGAAACAttttCAGACCTATGGAAACTACTTCCTGaaaaCAACGTTCTGTccccCTTGCCGTCCCAAGCAATGGATGATTTGATGCTGTccccGGACGATATTGAACAATGGTTCACTGAAGACCCAGGTCCAGATGAAGCTCCCAGAATTCGCCAGAGGCTGCTccccCCGTGGccccTGCACCAGCAGCTCCTACACCGGCGGccccTGCACCAGccccCTCCTGGccccTGTCATCTTCTGTCCCTTCCCAGaaaaCCTACCAGGGCAGCTACGGTTTCCGTCTGGGCTTCTTGCATTCTGGGACAGCCAAGTCTGTGACTTGCACGTACTccccTGCCCTCAACAAGATGttttGCCAACTGGCCAAGACCTGCCCTGTGCAGCTGTGGGTTGATTCCACAccccCGCCCGGCACCCGCGTCCGCGCCATGGCCATCTACAAGCAGTCACAGCACATGACGGAGGTTGTGAGGCGCTGccccCACCATGAGCGCT